magpylib/magpylib/docs/examples/plot_05_streamlines_in_2d_symmetry.md

 +++

-In this general example two source objects, a magnet and a current, are created, moved and rotated.
+In this general example, two source objects, a magnet and a current, are created, moved and rotated.
 The system geometry is displayed before and after rotation/displacement, together with the magnetic field in the xz-plane.

 +++